Welcome to today's edition of the Rush 24-7 podcast.

 So let me take a brief time out.

-We'll come back and resume with all the rest of this, and of course, your telephone calls, as always, will be a small part of the program.
+And of course, your telephone calls, as always, will be a small part of the program.

-It stands out that you like more than anything else because there was so much.
+I'll tell you, it's hard to pick out one thing from last night that stands out that you like more than anything else because there was so much.

-I've tried to get across for all these years, and that is the mobility that people have in this country, and that the rich sometimes don't stay rich.
+But one of the things I have to mention, because it's been such a crucial point that I've tried to get across for all these years, and that is the mobility that people have in this country, and that the rich sometimes don't stay rich.

-They lose it.
+They lose it and they rebuild it.

 That people are constantly moving into and out of different income levels, that nobody is destined for the rest of their life to the economic station into which they're born.